Is it possible to max all Persona 5 Royal confidants without a New-Game run? Yes, it is!

-With Persona 5 Royal, I assumed it would be much easier, with the additional semester and boosts and all.
+With Persona 5 Royal, I assumed the task would be much easier, given the additional semester and boosts and all.
 Turns out not to be the case!
 I fared better than my original complete, but I still had to replay the game from October to get everything done.

 Replay from October, NOT as a New Game +, to be clear.

-Looking back, I realized my mistake was forgetting important boosts and spending too much time doing things that were meaningless.
+Looking back, I realized my mistake was forgetting important boosts and spending too much time on things that were meaningless.
 An example of the latter being reading certain books at night.

 1. Always Bring the Right Persona to a Hangout

-This is the P5 Royal basic must-know.
+This is the P5 Royal basic must-know, as far as maximizing confidants is concerned.
 So I’ll keep it short.

-Bring a corresponding persona to all hangouts.
+Make sure you have a corresponding persona during all hangout events.
 A hermit for Futaba.
 A Priestess for Makoto.
 Etc.